jhucsf/fall2025/assign/assign02.md

 * Milestone 3 due **Friday, Oct 3rd** by 11 pm

 This is a **pair** assignment, so you may work with one partner.

+*Update 9/25*: the evaluation of the quality and comprehensiveness of your helper function unit tests will happen in Milestone 3, not Milestone 2.

 <div class='admonition danger'>
   <div class='title'>Warning!</div>